MissKateD/project_2/README.md

-# Proposal - Predicting the possibility of a Heart Attack Using ML
+# Proposal - Predicting the Possibility of a Heart Attack Using ML

 ## Overview

 [According to the CDC,](https://wonder.cdc.gov/controller/datarequest/D76;jsessionid=DE3EB5A7DC7D076CE0244F57CA26) from 1999 through 2020, the number one leading cause of death was diseases of the heart in the US.
 According to the data, some 600k+ of deaths during this period were from Heart Disease.
-Heart Disease while linked to an older demographic, can theoretically happen to someone of any age depending on a number of factors including Family history with Heart Disease, Diet and lack of physical exercise.
+Heart Disease while linked to an older demographic, can theoretically happen to someone of any age depending on a number of factors including family history with Heart Disease, diet and lack of physical exercise.

 ## Objective
 Science has improved in determining what factors can lead to Heart Disease to help us improve factors we can control to live better lives.
-The aim of this project is to determine if we can use Machine Learning in order to determine if a person has a higher chance at suffering from Heart Disease.
+The aim of this project is to determine if we can use Machine Learning in order to determine if a person has a higher chance at suffering from heart disease.
 We will determine what the threshold is for the cumulative stats that determine the increased possibilty of Heart Disease using measurable statistics.

 ## About The Data